 Tiles typically go on floors, but they can also go on the walls.
 Flooring tile works best in areas that may get wet, such as a kitchen, bathroom or even a patio.
 A few downsides are that tile can be cold because it has no insulating properties, and that tile reflects noise in a room rather than absorbing it.
 You might find yourself walking in house slippers on a cold day or talking softly so your voice doesn’t carry.

 Tile patterns and colors on the floor may differ from that of the walls, depending on the effect you’re looking for in the room.
 Tile protects the floor underneath from water damage, especially in bathrooms.
 Tile creates gorgeous patterns in showers that look great and keep the wall behind the tiles waterproof and safe from mold, mildew and rotting.

-On a patio, tile creates a sturdy surface over the layer of dirt or wood underneath.
-The grout forms a waterproof seal so water can run off of the patio easily in the rain, thereby preventing any standing water and water damage that plagues outdoor areas made of wood.
+On an outdoor patio, tile creates a sturdy surface over the layer of dirt or wood underneath.
+The grout forms a waterproof seal so water can run off of the exterior patio easily in the rain, thereby preventing any standing water and water damage that plagues outdoor areas made of wood.
 A simple sweep of a broom keeps dirt, debris and leaves off your tile patio.

 How Much Does Tile Cost?

 The cost of installed tile depends on two main factors: materials and size.
 Some materials may cost more than others, depending on how installers obtain the tile.
 A larger project that covers more square footage costs more than a project with less.
 A kitchen floor may cost less than an entire bathroom remodel.
 You also have to factor in the purchase of any new appliances, hardware or plumbing updates that go along with your tile installation.